shakacode/react_on_rails/docs/tutorial.md

 * [Source code for this sample app](https://github.com/dzirtusss/hello-react-on-rails)
 * [Live on Heroku](https://hello-react-on-rails.herokuapp.com/)

 Feedback is greatly appreciated!
 As are stars on github!
+If you want personalized help, don't hesitate to get in touch with us at [contact@shakacode.com](mailto:contact@shakacode.com).